-A review of records confirmed all staff working in the day care setting are currently registered with NISCC or the NMC.
+A review of records confirmed all staff working in the day care setting were currently registered with NISCC or the NMC.
 Information regarding registration details and renewal dates was monitored by the manager; this system was reviewed and found to be in compliance with regulations and minimum standards.

 The manager confirmed that all staff are aware that they are not permitted to work if their professional registration lapses.

-Discussion with staff confirmed that they were registered with NISCC or the NMC.
 Staff spoken with confirmed that they were aware of their responsibilities to keep their registrations up to date.